This post may contain affiliate links. Please read my disclosure policy.

 - Pumpkin Pie Variations: especially chocolate pumpkin or pumpkin cheesecake pies

-Do You Remove the Filling for Oreo Pie Crust Recipe?
+Do You Remove the Filling for Oreo Pie Crust?

 The short answer: Taking out the filling gives the crust a deeper chocolate flavor and tones down the sweetness.
 This option is great if your pie filling is already very rich or sugary, since it prevents the crust from overpowering the dessert.
 This method results in a more balanced, slightly less sweet final pie.